Language-Integrated Recursive Queries (Full Version): Evaluation

 \subsection{Recursive Query Benchmark and Survey of RDBMS}

-In this section, we present a \emph{recursive query benchmark} (RQB) comprising 16 representative queries across diverse domains such as business management, program analysis, graph queries, and classic fixed-point problems and explore how each query behaves on different RDBMS.
+In this section, we present a \emph{recursive query benchmark} (RQB) comprising 16 queries across diverse domains such as business management, program analysis, graph queries, and classic fixed-point problems and show how each query behaves on different RDBMS.

-\oopsla{The goal of our benchmark is to simulate a broad \textbf{range} of recursive queries.
-We have identified five discrete properties of recursive queries that have the greatest impact on behavior: (1) linearity, (2) monotonicity, (3) set semantics, (4) mutual recursion, and (5) constructor-freedom.
-All queries are range-restricted.
-We have selected 16 queries to represent classes of queries for each combination of properties 1-4.
-Since constructor-freedom applies independently to any query, we included a mix of queries with this property.
-Identifying the frequency of each query across real-world applications remains future work. } All queries run and terminate on at least one of the evaluated database systems.
+The goal of our benchmark is to simulate a broad {range} of recursive queries.
+We have selected 16 queries to represent classes of queries for each combination of properties (except \rr{} as all queries are range-restricted).
+We excluded trivially safe queries (those violating none of P1--P\total{}) because they pose no risk of causing behaviors B1--B3.
+Identifying the frequency of each query across real-world applications remains future work.
+All queries run and terminate on at least one of the evaluated RDBMS.
 For the monotonicity property, we have selected a mix of queries without aggregation or negation, with stratified-aggregation, and with unstratified aggregation.
-Table ~\ref{tab:benchmark} illustrates the benchmark property matrix.
-As an example, we illustrate the Single Source Shortest Path query expressed in TyQL and in SQL in Figure~\ref{fig:sssp-ex}.
-The full set of queries in the recursive benchmark expressed in both \system{} and the generated SQL are included in the appendix.
+Table~\ref{tab:benchmark} illustrates the benchmark property matrix.
+The full set of queries in the benchmark are included in the artifacts.